JumboCode/village-food-hub/README.md

 Names: Ella, Charlie

-Date:
+Date: 10/29/2024

 How long did this ticket take you? ~ 2 hours

 Description: Added schema and CRUD functions for inventory.

 Testing (before and after screenshots):
+- We tested all 4 CRUD functions, see inventoryTests.ts for specifics

 Takeaways: Learned how to use prisma CRUD functions.
+Learned a cool shortcut for setting object data fields.

 ## Git Do's and Don'ts